 North to Gormley and Bloomingdale

 In 2009, the provincial government’s Metrolinx agency brought forward a number of proposals to improve public transit throughout the Greater Toronto Area.
 In one proposal, it suggested extending the Richmond Hill GO train north from Richmond Hill, following the Bala subdivision to Bloomington, in the town of Whitchurch-Stouffville.
 The first phase of this extension began in 2011, when construction started on an intermediate station near the community of Gormley, close to Highway 404, on the north side of Stouffville Road.
-The station would have parking for 850 cars and be open in the fall of 2013.
+The station would have parking for 850 cars and be open in the fall of 2013, but the opening was delayed into 2014.
 In addition to this construction, Richmond Hill station would be expanded, with its platforms lengthened over the bridge over Major Mackenzie to allow the use of 12 car trains.
 Richmond Hill is one of the last stations where short platforms remain in service.

 Once Gormley opens to the public, work would begin on Bloomington station, located on the south side of Bloomington Road, just west of Highway 404.
 The stop would have parking space for 700 cars and be open soon after 2015.
 The proposal also calls for an overnight storage facility near Bethesda Road that would allow GO to end the practise of deadheading GO Trains to and from Richmond Hill station before the start of service and at the end of the day.